 It’s grunion season!
 If you have no idea what that means, then you’ve come to the right place.
 We’ll tell you all you need to know about one of Southern California’s most exciting traditions.

 So what are grunion?
-They comprise two species of sardine-like fish that are found only off the coast of Southern California (San Diego to San Luis Obispo) and Northern Baja, Mexico (north of Punta Abreojos).
+They comprise two species of sardine-like fish that are found only off the coast of Southern California (San Diego to San Luis Obispo County) and Northern Baja, Mexico (north of Punta Abreojos).

 These slender, silvery fish have some unique mating behaviors: when spawning season comes, typically March through September, masses of grunion will swim onto the sandy shores at night.
 The females will dig nests with their tails and lay eggs.
 At the same time, the males will come up to fertilize the eggs.
 After more than a week of incubating in the moist sand, the baby grunion will hatch from their eggs and catch a ride into the sea on the nearest wave.

-See our California grunion run schedule which we update every year.
+See our California grunion run schedule for this year.